chihacknight/chihacknight.org/_posts/events/2016-02-09-illinois-state-cio-hardik-bhatt.md

 categories:
   - events
 links:
+ - "<a href='http://news.medill.northwestern.edu/chicago/video-chicago-hack-night-gets-involved-in-illinois-use-of-technology/'>VIDEO: Chicago Hack Night gets involved in Illinois’ use of technology</a>, Medill Reports"
 title: Transforming Technology in the State of Illinois
 description: "The State of Illinois is currently going through a major transformation.
 While technology plays a critical role in this change, the technology that government uses is undergoing a transformation of its own.
 Hardik Bhatt, Chief Information Officer for the State of Illinois, will talk about the technology changes the State of Illinois is undertaking, centered around building a data analytics practice"
 speakers: